Great Mosque of Aleppo: Minaret

 The minaret's shaft, which protruded out of the flat roof of one of the halls, consisted of five levels with a crowning top encircled with a veranda.
 A muqarnas-style cornice divided the veranda top from the shaft.
 The structure was largely built of fine ashlar.
 The minaret was heavily decorated in relief ornament, more so than any other Islamic-era structure in Aleppo with the exception of the Shu'aybiyah Madrasa.
 Its stories contained cusped arches and continuous mouldings.
 The masonry of the minaret varied throughout, with a mix of light and heavy usage of toothed tools, short, long, vertical and horizontal strokes, fine and rough finishes, and small and large stones.

 According to E.J.
 Brill's First Encyclopaedia of Islam, the minaret was "quite unique in the whole of Muslim architecture".
 Archaeologist Ernst Herzfeld described the architectural style of the minaret as being "the product of Mediterranean civilization," writing that its four facades carried elements of Gothic architecture.
 Meanwhile, anthropologist Yasser Tabbaa stated the mosque was a continuation of the ancient North Syrian churches and "an entirely localized phenomenon, centered mainly in the region between Aleppo and Edessa".
+The decoration of the minaret demonstrates a level of continuity with pre-Islamic Syrian architecture.